 Most objects' materials can be assigned in their specification dialog in both 2D and 3D views.
 The materials used by a door, for example, can be edited on the MATERIALS panel of the Door Specification dialog.
-For more information, see "Materials Panel" on page 542 of the Reference Manual.

-To change material on an object using the Materials panel
+To change material on an object

-- 1. Click the Select Objects 🔊 button, then click on the double door leading from the master bedroom to the deck on Floor 2 to select it. - 2.
-Click the Open Object edit button to open the Door Specification dialog. - 3.
+- 1. Click the Select Objects button, then click on the double door leading from the Primary Bedroom to the deck on Floor 2 to select it. - 2.
+Click the Open Object I edit button to open the Door Specification dialog. - 3.
 Select one of the door's components from the list on the left.

 Exterior Door Specific cation ×

-General Options Casing Lintel Lites Jamb Arch Hardware Shutters Framing Materials Label Components Object Information Door (Interior) Door Glass Hardware Shutters Default: Glass Standard Default: Aluminum Brush Default: Color - Brite Default: Color - Brite Select Material Interior
+General Options Casing Lintel Lites Jamb Arch Hardware Shutters Framing Materials Label Components Object Information Door (Interio Door Glass Hardware Shutters Trim (Exterio Material () Default: Color - Bone) Mahogany Default: Glass Standard Default: Aluminum Brush Default: Color - Brite) Default: Color - Brite) Mahogany Select Material No. 10 10 10 10 10 10 10 10 10 10 10 10 10

-Number Style ОК Cancel Help
+Number Style OK Cancel Help

 - Click on the name of a material component in the tree list to select it. - Click the Select Material button to open the Select Material dialog. - 4.
 Find and select a material and click OK to apply it to the selected component. - 5.
 You can continue to specify component materials.
 The preview in the dialog updates as changes are made.
 When finished, click OK to close the specification dialog. - 6.
-Create a Full Camera (i) view of the door to see the results.
+Create a Full Camera 🔯 view of the door to see the results.